hds-safdari/info.github.io/pub.md

 **Summary**

-This research project introduces DynACD, a novel probabilistic machine learning model for detecting anomalies in dynamic networks.
+This  project introduces DynACD, a novel probabilistic machine learning model for detecting anomalies in dynamic networks.
 DynACD integrates community detection to establish a baseline of typical network behavior, identifying anomalies as deviations from this established structure.
 The model is evaluated on both synthetic and real-world datasets, demonstrating superior performance compared to existing methods.
 A case study using Transfermarkt dataset, which contains information on player transfers